kamaugithub/Tiger-2/README.md

 1. Project Overview

-Tiger POS is a web-based (front-end) prototype for a retail Point of Sale system intended to help businesses (e.g. stores, pharmacies, stationery, multi-branch retailers) manage their inventory, sales, users, and reporting.
+Tiger POS is a web-based,(front-end) prototype for a retail Point of Sale system intended to help businesses (e.g. hardware stores, pharmacies, stationery.) manage their inventory, sales, users, and reporting.
 Its goal is to provide a sleek, intuitive UI layer now, with plans for integrating full backend logic later.

-On the live site, you’ll see:

- A landing page with About, Features, Contact, and a “Login” link A dashboard preview image / mockup
- Descriptions of modules: Inventory, Sales, Customer, Reporting, Multi-Branch, Security, etc. ([kamaugithub.github.io][2])

-At present, much of the work is UI + static logic; the backend and full data flow are likely still pending.

  2. Technologies & Tools

-These are the main technologies currently used (or inferred) in the project:
+These are the main technologies currently used in the project:

 | Layer              | Technology / Tool                               | Purpose                                     |
 | ------------------ | ----------------------------------------------- | ------------------------------------------- |